larpchronicles/rules/rules-topics/04_combat.md

   >Archibald the Artificer has a silvered short sword.
 He decides to use his artificing skill to enchant the sword with a Magic Aura.
 The resulting weapon is no longer silvered, and will only have Magic Aura on the item tag.

+Abilities that cause damage (Such as Mana Bolt, Doom, etc.) can never function as Damage Carriers.
 ## Defensive Ability Slots

 ---